 Consequences for driving without bodily injury liability insurance

 Even if you live in a state that doesn’t require bodily injury, waiving this coverage could have devastating consequences.
 According to the Insurance Information Institute (Triple-I), the national average cost of bodily injuries in an accident was $20,235 in 2020.
 For many drivers, this unexpected expense could be a tremendous hardship, leading to asset forfeiture and even bankruptcy.

 Aside from the possibility of a hefty out-of-pocket payout, being involved in an at-fault accident without carrying bodily injury can cause license suspensions and fines, even if this coverage is optional.
 Take Florida, for instance.
 If you’re at fault in an accident, cause injuries and don’t carry bodily injury coverage, the DMV can suspend your license if you did not supply the proper documents to meet financial responsibility requirements.
 Additionally, you may be required to carry SR-22 insurance.

-Bodily injury liability limits
+Are each state’s bodily injury liability limits enough?

 Although they start at $1 million in coverage, an umbrella policy is generally one of the cheaper insurance policies you can buy.
 A single umbrella policy adds an extra layer of liability coverage to your auto and home or renters policies.

 Typically, you can find information about your state’s compulsory car insurance requirements on your state’s department of insurance website.
 Some state departments of transportation also have insurance requirements on their websites.
 Local insurance agents will know how much coverage is needed in your state, but it is always a good idea to research the information on your own before shopping and comparing car insurance rates.